-There were systems in place for safeguarding the residents.
+There were effective systems in place for safeguarding the residents.
 The inspector reviewed a sample of adverse incidents occurring in the centre which demonstrated that incidents were reviewed and appropriately responded to.
-Safeguarding plans were in place for identified safeguarding concerns.
-On the day of the inspection, the residents were observed to appear comfortable in their home.
+The residents were observed to appear comfortable and content in their home.